 About Way of Bodhi

-Through writings, discourses, dialogues and various other means, we try to convey the undiluted essence of Buddhism along with all its practical methods of meditation and transformation.
-“Way of Bodhi” is based in Bangalore, India, and we also give discourses in others part of India such as Kerala in various forums.
+At ‘Way of Bodhi’, through discourses, writings, dialogues and personal discussions, we facilitate people to embark upon their journey to inner peace, wisdom and noble qualities.
+“Way of Bodhi” is based in Bangalore, India, and we also give discourses in others part of India such as Kerala.

-May people of all religions, atheists and agnostics equally benefit from “Way of Bodhi” in turning their lives into expression of wisdom and openness!
-Eventually, may all be able to cut across the clinging to various doctrines and walk free from religion in the light of direct wisdom!
+May people of all religions, atheists and agnostics equally benefit from ‘Way of Bodhi’ in turning their lives into expression of wisdom, compassion and openness!
+May all be able to cut across the clinging to various doctrines and walk free from religion in the light of direct wisdom!
 May there be happiness and peace in the world!
-May all be auspicious!